RouninMedia/PHP-Safety-Lock-for-FileSystem-Operations/README.md

-# PHP-Safety-Lock-for-FileSystem-Operations
+# PHP Safety Lock for FileSystem Operations
-The PHP Safety Lock ensures that whenever a page with a PHP script including FileSystem Operations loads or reloads, no files are accidentally overwritten or deleted
+The **PHP Safety Lock** ensures that whenever a page with a PHP script including FileSystem Operations loads or reloads, no files are accidentally overwritten or deleted'

+## Spring 2014

+## Autumn 2014